shlomisas/JS-Practical-Interview/README.md

 # Practical Interview Questions

 During the time I'm facing with more and more daily-basis practices that can be asked during an interview.
-It is mostly practical things, performance considations, architecture designs and other practical things
+It is mostly practical things, performance considerations, architecture designs and other practical things

 Feel free to ask questions and suggest more!
 (PR's are more than welcome)